 On the way back to the city, over a twisty two-lane, the Sedona was impressive in the curves, with power rack-and-pinion steering.
 The Sedona surprised us here.
 We drove it with a lot more spirit than your average minivan pilot, and found the turn-in to the corners to be precise, with no false moves.
 The suspension kept pace with our cornering, allowing very little body lean.
 The only minor chink in the Sedona's armor appeared when zooming over a rise in the road, beginning at maybe 45 miles per hour, but, when the Sedona settled, it stuck with no wallow.
 At the other end of the road, in the dips, it felt just fine.

 We used the disc brakes hard and they felt as good as the suspension.

 The Sportmatic manual mode in the transmission was a pleasure.
 We have the feeling that drivers designed the Sedona: We downshifted for corners and manually upshifted, and the transmission did exactly what we asked it to do, and rarely any more.
 The lever fit nicely in the heel of our hand.

 The engine sometimes sounded a bit harsh under hard acceleration at low rpm, but now we're nitpicking, which is a compliment of sorts, because that's what happens with high-quality vehicles.
 At idle, it's so quiet that we once tried to start it when it was already running.

-Kia Sedona is a great-looking minivan with a powerful V6 engine and a suspension that's second to none.
+The Kia Sedona is a great-looking minivan with a powerful V6 engine and a suspension that's second to none.
 The interior is well thought out, with seven-passenger seating but easily convertible to a carpeted cargo van.
 And there's an abundance of storage compartments.
-Sedona lacks nothing, except all-wheel drive.
+The Sedona lacks nothing, except the option of all-wheel drive.

 NewCarTestDrive.com correspondent Sam Moses filed this report from San Diego, California.